MAST Technology Program

 Technology, Engineering and Design:

-This course exposes students to technology, engineering and design practices through a problem solving and design process approach.
-Further exposure focuses on design principles, and a wide range of technical skills provides a deeper experience while integrating Math and Science.
+This course exposes students to technology, engineering and design practices through a problem solving and design process approach that designers and engineers use.
+Further exposure focuses on design principles, and a wide range of technical skills provides a deeper experience while integrating technical writing, math and science.
 The course engages the learner in assignments and projects using a problem solving and design process repeatedly so that the process becomes second nature.
 The course also provides for a variety of individual and cooperative learning opportunities to incorporate leadership opportunities and team building skills.

-Students are expected to practice the process, principles and skills through a variety of hands-on activities and projects.
-Practices include technical writing, technical drawing and illustration, material processing and use of hand and power tools.
-Students are given hands-on activities to develop and practice the basic concepts for design and problem solving, and document ideas, research, progress, developmental work and results through technical writing and illustration.
+Students will practice the process, principles and skills through a variety of hands-on activities and projects.
+Practices will include technical writing, technical drawing and illustration, material processing and use of hand and some power tools.
+Students will receive hands-on activities to develop and practice the basic concepts for design and problem solving, and document ideas, research, progress, developmental work and results through technical writing and illustration.

 Systems Engineering I: